-You’re well past the point in your life where you’re scared of monsters in the closet or under your bed.
-So why are you still plagued by freaky nightmares—or just plain bizarre dreams?
+You’re well past the point in your life where you’re scared of the dark.
+So why are you still plagued by frightening nightmares—or just plain bizarre dreams?

 It’s true that nightmares and disturbing dreams prove most common in young kids.
 But they plague plenty of grown-ups, too: Up to 29% of us report having nightmares once a week, according to findings in the Journal of Clinical Sleep Medicine.

 Experts know that dreams happen during REM sleep, the period of sleep when your brain is highly active.
 But they still can’t say for sure why we dream.
-Or just as important, what influences whether our dreams are chill and happy (riding a unicorn on the beach—woohoo!) or strange and scary (running from a vicious unicorn with fangs—What?!?).
+Or just as important, what influences whether our dreams are chill and happy (riding a horse on the beach—woohoo!) or strange and scary (running from a threatening figure through the woods—oh no!).

 1. You ate a huge, spicy meal for dinner.